 Which of these introductions would be better in the essay?

 There are global concerns over environmental problems caused by the growth of air travel.
-Tax hikes on tickets have been suggested as a measure to limit the number of air travellers, I completely disagree, because more research and development to reduce carbon emission should be the focus, instead of taxing travellers.
+Tax hikes on tickets have been suggested as a measure to limit the number of air travellers.
+I completely disagree with this because more research and development to reduce carbon emission should be the focus instead of taxing travellers.

 As air travel gains more prominence among the populace, there are great concerns over the environmental problems as a result of airports and flights.
-Putting tax higher on tickets have been suggested as a measure to control air travel from certain quarters, but I disagree with this.
+Putting higher tax on tickets has been suggested as a measure to control air travel from certain quarters, but I am inclined to disagree with this.
 More research and development should rather instigate and reduce carbon emission from aviation sources, while environmental assessment tests should be looked into in the positioning of airports.

 Task question 2